parsa-epfl/cloudsuite/docs/benchmarks/data-serving-relational.md

 - `--report-interval=s` report the intermediate statistics every `s` seconds, default is 10 seconds.
 - `--time=s` the length in `s` seconds of the benchmark, default is 360 seconds.
 - `--scale=N` the scale `N` of the database, default is 50 times.
+- `--rate=N` the expected load (transaction per second), and the default is omitted, which means pushing to the maximum possible throughput the server could sustain.

-#### OLTP
+#### Sysbench OLTP Read/write Workload

-For the OLTP benchmark, you can configure the following parameters:
+For the Sysbench OLTP read/write workload, you can configure the following parameters:
 - `--threads=N` spawns `N` threads for the load generator.
 - `--report-interval=s` report the intermediate statistics every `s` seconds.
 - `--time=s` the length in `s` seconds of the benchmark.
 - `--scale=N` the scale `N` of the database.
+- `--rate=N` the expected load (transaction per second), and the default is omitted, which means pushing to the maximum possible throughput the server could sustain.

 ```bash
 $ docker run --name sysbench-client -it --net host cloudsuite/data-serving-relational:client